Owen-Choh/SC4052-Cloud-Computing-Assignment-2/README.md

     - Generate documentation for the selected code using the "Generate Documentation" button.
     - Check and improve code comments with AI assistance using the "Generate and Check Comments for all selected files" button.
     - Submit pull requests with generated documentation or improved comments.
+> [!TIP]
+> Try getting the entire repo in Code Search for best results!

 ## Important Notes

 -   **Do not commit your `.env` file** containing your GitHub token and Gemini API key to the repository.
 This file should be kept private.
 -   Ensure that your GitHub token has the necessary permissions (read and write access to code and pull requests) for the application to function correctly.
 -   The Gemini API key is required for generating documentation and comments.
-You can obtain a free API key from Google Gemini.
+You can obtain a free API key from Google Gemini as of time of writing.
 -   The application uses caching to improve performance.
-You can clear the cache in the CodeEdit tab to regenerate content.
+You can clear the respective cache in the CodeEdit tab to regenerate content.
 -   If there are missing items in the search results, try to search with less filters or try again later as it may take some time for the API to index the files.
+You may also manually filter until you get the expected results...